mcellteam/mcell/doc/sphinx/mcell3_qrg.rst

 reaction with orientation, every molecule must be explicitly given an orientation class otherwise an error is generated.
 This behavior can be adjusted to generate warnings or no messages instead; in this case, molecules without an orientation class act without regard to orientation.
-Orientation classes are a fundamentally new concept introduced in MCell3.
-They replace the MCell2 idea of ``POSITIVE_POLE``, ``NEGATIVE_POLE``, and ``BOTH_POLES`` specifications for receptors.
 Several examples follow:

 .. math::